 Sam Cortland

-A skilled assassin and Celaena’s first love.
+Sam Cortland was a skilled assassin and Celaena’s first love.
 Loyal, brave, and deeply caring, he was killed during their time with the Assassin’s Guild.
 His memory continues to shape Celaena’s emotional journey.

 Arobynn Hamel

-King of the Assassins and head of the Assassin’s Guild, he is ambitious and willing to take advantage of every situation.
+Arobynn Hamel is King of the Assassins and head of the Assassin’s Guild, he is ambitious and willing to take advantage of every situation.
 He found Celaena near death on the banks of a frozen river and trained her as an assassin according to his brutal methods.

 Davis

-A corrupt businessman and one of Archer Finn’s clients.
+Davis is a corrupt businessman and one of Archer Finn’s clients.
 He is said to have the best pastry chef in all of Rifthold.

 Archer Finn

-A well-known courtesan and a former acquaintance of Celaena from her time in the Assassin’s Keep.
+Archer Finn is a well-known courtesan and a former acquaintance of Celaena from her time in the Assassin’s Keep.
 She notes he is one of the most beautiful men she’s ever seen.

 Ioan Jayne